DarkArtLabs/AD9744-Ersatz-Eval-Board-Rev.-A/Documents/AD9744 Ersatz Eval Board Rev. A User Guide.md

 ## J4 - Terminal Block

-3.3V input to the analog section.
+The 3.3V input to the analog section.

 # Jumpers